huggingface/chat-ui/README.md

 #### Specific Embedding Model

-A model can use any of the embedding models defined in `.env.local`, (currently used when web searching), by default it will use the first embedding model, but it can be changed with the field `embeddingModelName`:
+A model can use any of the embedding models defined in `.env.local`, (currently used when web searching), by default it will use the first embedding model, but it can be changed with the field `embeddingModel`:

 ```env
 TEXT_EMBEDDING_MODELS = `[